leofabri/hassio_appliance-status-monitor/README.md

-# Warning!
-This release is still under development
-# 🔌 Detect and monitor the state of an appliance based on its power consumption - V2.1.1 ✨
+# 🔌 Detect the state of your appliances based on their power consumption - V3.0.0 ✨
 ### Automation Blueprint for Home Assistant

 <br>